King Size Beds: The Lowest Prices In Clydebank & Glasgow

 Clyde Bed Centre have a great choice of high-quality king size beds & mattresses at very low prices.
 The showroom is in Clydebank, so we’re only a few minutes drive for anyone in Glasgow, Paisley & Dumbarton.

 King size beds for all budgets

 Our bed shop has king size beds beds starting at just £269 (king size divan + mattress)!

 We have a great selection of British-made brands such as Dura, Birlea & Sleep Soul, alongside some cheaper options.
-We are also fortunate to be one of Glasgow’s only suppliers of Sealy beds.

 We have a useful size guide, which helps explain the difference in bed sizes.

 Follow this link to read our reviews on Google & Facebook.

 Is king size the best size for you?